HomerDilpleu/MiniGameEngineJS/README.md

 ```

 Other interesting features are:
-* the capacity to detect collisions between a sprite and the clones of another sprite: mySprite.listCollisionsWithClones (clonedSprite)
 * the capacity to execute, for each clone, a given function:     mySprite.cloneExecuteForEach('functionToExecute')

 ## User input